great-expectations/great_expectations/docs/docusaurus/docs/guides/setup/configuring_metadata_stores/how_to_configure_a_validation_result_store_in_amazon_s3.md

 ## 1. Install boto3 in your local environment
 <ConfigureBotoToConnectToTheAmazonSBucketWhereValidationResultsWillBeStored />

-## 2. Verify that your AWS credentials are properly configured
+## 2. Verify your AWS credentials are properly configured
 <VerifyYourAwsCredentials />

 ## 3. Identify your Data Context Validation Results Store